extrawest/quiz_app_flutterflow_showcase/README.md

 - This project is an app that gets data from API, parses it, builds questions and shows answers on the result screen.
 - The app runs on Android, iOS and Web.
 - The app is built using latest Flutter and Dart.
-- The app is built using the MV architecture.
 - The app is built with FlutterFlow.

 ## Demo